Your Eyeglasses Should Fit Your Lifestyle!

-- Sports eyewear should have padding or cushioning along the brow and bridge of the nose to prevent the glasses from cutting into the skin.
+- Sports eyewear should have padding or cushioning along the nose’s brow and bridge to prevent the glasses from cutting into the skin.

 - If you are participating in an outdoor sport, make sure to check that the glasses protect against UV rays.

-- Try on a few pair of sports eyewear to determine which one is most comfortable.
+- Try on a few pairs of sports eyewear to determine which one is most comfortable.

 - Polycarbonate lenses are the most impact resistant.
 Make sure that the eyewear you’re purchasing has been tested for use in sports.

 - Consider the sport you’re playing.
 Some sports have designated types of eyewear with different safety features.

 - If you have prescription lenses, get fitted for prescription sports eyewear.

 - Monocular athletes may want to talk to their eye doctor about which sports are safe to participate in.
 Always wear sports eye protectors when playing.

 - Blunt trauma is the most common sports-related injury to the eyes.
 It occurs when something hits the eye.
 It can cause bruising of the eye, a broken orbital bone, or detached retina.